 The solid discharge is known as slag.
 The slag is a black, glass like material that resembles sand.
-It is made up of heavy metal toxins such as arsenic, cadmium, lead, manganese; copper, just to name a few.
-From 1906 – 1996 Teck Cominco disposed of this slag through specially designed pipes that dumped it directly into the Columbia River.
-Teck Cominco reasoned that due to the velocity of the Columbia River the slag would disperse enough before it would cross the Canadian Border and come to a populated area.
-Unfortunately Teck Cominco was wrong.
+It is made up of heavy metal toxins such as arsenic, cadmium, lead, manganese and copper, just to name a few.
+From 1906 – 1996 Teck disposed of this slag through specially designed pipes that dumped it directly into the Columbia River.
+Teck reasoned that, due to the velocity of the Columbia River, the slag would dilute enough before it would cross the Canadian Border and come to a populated area.
+Unfortunately Teck was wrong.
 The practice of disposing the slag into the river was stopped in 1996.
-It was estimated at that time that Teck had dumped approximately 9.8 million tons of slag into the river, and concern was growing regarding the impact the slag was having on the environment and human health and because they found a more valuable way to dispose of it.
-They began selling the slag to the concrete industry.
-I bet the price they pay is nowhere near the price the residents of the town of Northport paid.
+It was estimated at that time that Teck had dumped approximately 9.8 million tons of slag into the river, and concern was growing regarding the impact the slag was having on the environment and human health.

-Teck Cominco documented dumping up to 450 tons A DAY of slag into the Columbia River from 1906 – 1996.
-Contrary to Teck’s theory, the slag was not dispersing enough by the time it crossed the border into the United States.
-It barely began dispersing at all until it was approximately 3 miles downriver, in the United States.
+Teck documented dumping up to 450 tons of slag A DAY into the Columbia River from 1906 – 1996.
+Contrary to Teck’s theory, the slag was not being diluted by the time it crossed the border into the United States.
+It barely even began dispersing until it was approximately 3 miles downriver, in the United States.
 It is here the water in the river slows down.
 Unfortunately the area in which the river first begins to slow, which then creates an environment for the slag to disperse and settle, was through the first populated area it came to, Northport, Washington.

-The amount of sulfur dioxide Teck Cominco was releasing in the air reached such a damaging level in 1933 Northport farmers sued Teck (then Trail Smelter) for the damage they had caused on their livestock and crops, which then impacted their annual earnings.
-The air was so polluted their crops were visibly burned and the pollutants were killing their animals via the food they ate and the inhalation of the air.
+The amount of sulfur dioxide Teck Cominco was releasing in the air reached such a damaging level in 1933 Northport farmers sued Teck (then Trail Smelter) for the damage they had caused to their livestock and crops, greatly impacting their annual earnings.
+The air was so polluted crops were visibly burned and the pollutants were killing the animals via the food they ate and the inhalation of the air.
 The burn line on the trees was still visible well into the 1980’s.
 Journals a family in Northport kept, written by a family member at the time, summarized that the air was so bad barbwire fences were disintegrating, paint on cars was peeling off, and animals were falling over dead.
-In 1941, after a drawn out process, the International Joint Commission agreed Teck was liable and ordered them to pay the farmers outside of Northport and Marcus, as well as the town of Northport $34,807, 8 years after the lawsuit was filed.
+In 1941, after a drawn out process, the International Joint Commission agreed Teck was liable and ordered them to pay the farmers $34,807.00.

-Teck Cominco knowingly poisoned over three generations of innocent residents in Northport and other communities along the Upper Columbia River.
-Not only that but Teck failed to report most of their many, over 89 recorded, spills of various toxins into the river and air.
-They documented in one record that it would be best not to alert the public of the spill as it was “most likely” not a reason for concern.
+Teck knowingly poisoned over three generations of innocent residents in Northport and other communities along the Upper Columbia River.
+Not only that but Teck failed to report most of their recorded 89 spills of various toxins into the river and air.
+Teck documented in one record that it would be best not to alert the public of the spill as it was “most likely” not a reason for concern.
 In 1982 Teck accidentally released 6,330 tons of mercury directly into the Columbia River.
 It took them five weeks to alert American officials.

-Our government agencies, The Department of Health (DOH) and the Environmental Protection Agency (EPA) made it possible for Teck to operate any way they wanted, having no consequences for their gross negligence and disregard of our environment and human lives.
+Our government agencies, specifically the Environmental Protection Agency (EPA), made it possible for Teck to operate any way they wanted, having no consequences for their gross negligence and disregard of our environment and human lives.

-The DOH & EPA investigators were encouraged by their superiors not to find any real conclusions when investigating the impacts Teck’s pollution had caused on Northport’s environment and the residents health.
-If the EPA & DOH had spelled out what all the results clearly show the State of Washington and the United States Government would have had no choice but to file a suit against the Canadian Smelter as well as the Canadian Government.
-No Country wants to be a part of across border litigation for one reason.
+The EPA investigators were encouraged by their superiors not to find any real conclusions when investigating the impacts Teck’s pollution had caused on Northport’s environment and the residents health.
+If the EPA had spelled out what all the results clearly showed the State of Washington, the EPA, and the United States Government would have had no choice but to file a suit against the Canadian Smelter.
+No Country wants to be a part of a cross border litigation.
 If we can sue Canada for destroying United States land and killing American citizens, with pollution that was released on Canadian ground, then Canada, as well as Mexico, could sue the United States for the same thing.
 So the government agencies created to protect our health and environment, the EPA, Ecology, Department of Health (DOH), and the ATSDR, all turned a blind eye to the problem for decades.

 Teck recently released a statement promising to take every action necessary to clean up what they regret their industrial discharge had done to the environment and upper Columbia River.
 I hope their future actions speak volumes to the amount of regret they have towards the impacts they have caused on our land and to innocent people’s lives.